tathyagarg/arraysql/docs/SYNTAX.md

 The `AUTO` keyword is used to automatically infer a default value.

 ## Constants
-MaybeSQL defines the following constants:
+ArraySQL defines the following constants:
 1. `U1MAX`: 255
 2. `U2MAX`: 65535
 3. `U4MAX`: 4294967295
 4. `U8MAX`: 18446744073709551615

 ## Modes
-MaybeSQL uses 2 sets of 2 modes each to control which action you want to place more importance on:
+ArraySQL uses 2 sets of 2 modes each to control which action you want to place more importance on:
 ### Group 1:
 1. `FADD`: Faster inserts
 2. `FREAD`: Faster reads